 Described by Rolling Stone as "the point man" for drug policy reform efforts and “the real drug czar,” Ethan Nadelmann is widely regarded as the outstanding proponent of drug policy reform both in the United States and abroad.
-He founded and directed (from 2000 to 2017) the Drug Policy Alliance.
+He founded and directed first The Lindesmith Center (1994-2000) and then the Drug Policy Alliance (2000-2017).

-In 1994, Ethan founded the Lindesmith Center, a drug policy institute created with the philanthropic support of George Soros.
-A year later, he co-founded the Open Society Institute’s International Harm Reduction Development (IHRD) program.
-In 2000, the growing Center merged with the Drug Policy Foundation to form the Drug Policy Alliance.
-Ethan currently serves on the advisory board of the Open Society Foundation’s Global Drug Policy Project (GDPP) and as an advisor to the Global Commission on Drug Policy.
-He has played a key role as drug policy advisor to George Soros and other prominent philanthropists as well as elected officials ranging from mayors, governors and state and federal legislators in the U.S. to presidents and cabinet ministers outside the U.S.
+Ethan co-founded the Open Society Institute’s International Harm Reduction Development (IHRD) program and has served on the advisory board of the Open Society Foundation’s Global Drug Policy Project (GDPP) since its creation.
+He has played a key role as drug policy advisor to the Global Commission on Drug Policy and to George Soros and other prominent philanthropists as well as elected officials ranging from mayors, governors and state and federal legislators in the U.S. to presidents and cabinet ministers outside the U.S.

 He recently started a podcast about all things drugs called PSYCHOACTIVE.
 And he has become increasingly engaged in the debate over tobacco harm reduction.